 Let me know how it goes with the scratching . . . best of luck!

 I use Sticky Paws.
 It's like super extra large double stick tape.
-I purchased this kind:

-But when I went to Petsmart the other day, I saw it on rolls, too.
+When I went to Petsmart the other day, I saw it on rolls, too.
 There used to be a favorite corner of the couch, so I place our scratching post right at that corner.
 I also keep spray bottles around the house, set to "stream."

 Some cats prefer a different type of scratcher.
 One of ours only uses the corrugated cardboard type: